alena-zayts/LLMs_for_integers_addition/README.md

    So the main thing to focus on is performing arithmetic accurately which is esay to do using python.

-4. In [[3]](#3) authors show that their approach PAL (Program-Aided Language models) can work with weaker models, while its benefit over chain-of-thought scales elegantly to stronger models as well.
+4. In [[3]](#3) authors show that their approach PAL (Program-Aided Language models) can work with weaker models (while its benefit over chain-of-thought scales elegantly to stronger models as well).
 As far as we have a limitation of model size (not more than 4B parameters) in the task, this is an important inference.

 #### Few-shot idea

-Few-shot prompting does not require task-specific fine-tuning of the base model, so it does not modify the underlying LLM It leverages the strength of large-language models to solve a task with a set of k examples that are provided as part of the test-time input, where k is usually a number in the low single digits ([[4]](#4)).
+Few-shot prompting does not require task-specific fine-tuning of the base model, so it does not modify the underlying LLM.
+It leverages the strength of large-language models to solve a task with a set of k examples that are provided as part of the test-time input, where k is usually a number in the low single digits ([[4]](#4)).
 These input-output  examples {(xi, yi)}, i=1;k are concatenated in a prompt p ≡ (x1 · y1) || (x2 · y2) || ... || (xk · yk). where “·” denotes